 After the bids are in you will select a general contractor.
 The most important thing I can tell you is that you need to ignore all the salesy crap the contractors are going to tell you.
-In fact, the more the contractor comes off as a salesman the more you should run from them.
+If they seem more like a salesman than a contractor, you should be wary of them and act with caution.
 Pick the person you believe will do the best job and that you feel you can trust.
 I am a big fan of going with my gut.
-Please try not to hire the lowest bidder, this is just asking for trouble.
+Please also try not to hire the lowest bidder, as this is just asking for trouble.

 Obtain Permits and Associated Documents

 The architect files the job and gets approvals on the submitted plans.
-The permit itself goes under the contractors licenses so you will not actually get a permit until you have a GC.
-Once the Contractor pulls the permits you can begin construction.
+The permit itself goes under the contractor’s license, so you will not actually get a permit until you have a GC.
+Once the Contractor pulls the permits, you can begin construction.

-Construction is a process, hopefully you will have a good team to help you through it.
+Construction is a long and arduous process, but hopefully you have managed to find a good team to help you through it.

 Starting an Apartment Renovation in NY

 Apartment renovations have many steps and can be quite daunting.
 Hire qualified professionals that you can trust and you will be fine.

 Thank You for Reading Our Blog Post on the Renovation Process for NYC Apartments

 I hope this was helpful.
 If you would like to speak with an architect about a potential project you can contact us directly.